TheVikta/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond
 The script sets permission to hello file as follows: nor rwx permisssion for ug, and rwx permission for o

+9-John_Doe
+The script sets the permissions -rwxr-x-wx for the file hello